telefonicaid/fiware-cygnus/doc/design/OrionHDFSSink.md

 [Top](#top)

 ##<a name="section3"></a>Use cases
-Use `OrionHDFSSink` if you are looking for a Json-based document storage growing in the mid-long term.
+Use `OrionHDFSSink` if you are looking for a JSON or CSV-based document storage growing in the mid-long term.

 [Top](#top)